-Sick leave used for the purposes allowed by subsection (2) of this section (e)(1)(B) of this Rule, together with annual leave and personal leave taken for these purposes, of subsection (e)(1)(B) of this Rule may not exceed an aggregate total of 12 weeks for the calendar year.
+Sick leave used for the purposes allowed by subsections (2) of this section (e)(1)(B)(ii) and (iii) of this Rule, together with annual leave and personal leave taken for these purposes, of subsections (e)(1)(B)(ii) and (iii) of this Rule may not exceed an aggregate total of 12 weeks for the calendar year.
 The Chief Judge of the Court of Appeals shall issue an Administrative Order implementing this section.
 The Order shall be posted on the Judiciary's website and otherwise made publicly available.

-Committee note: The authority of the Commission on Judicial Disabilities with respect to a disability as defined in Rule 18-401 $\underline{(h)}$ is not affected by this Rule.
+Committee note: The authority of the Commission on Judicial Disabilities with respect to a disability as defined in Rule 18-401 (h) is not affected by this Rule.